carlclone/K580S-OSX86/README.md

 Installed at 2017-10-13 , works totally fine until now

-contains slightly tweak for backlight , need to install the backlight injector from tonymacx86.com to enable it
+contains slightly tweak for backlight , install the backlight injector from tonymacx86.com to enable it